Before the 18th century (when masturbation was projected as a heinous sin), not much attention was given to the self-loving act of masturbation.

 For up to an hour after an orgasm (including masturbation-induced orgasms) prolactin is increased in both men and women.7 8 Prolactin reduces your sexual drive, causes you to feel exhausted, and helps you catch some very welcome kip.9

-You just found a scapegoat for staying an extra hour in bed, didn’t you?
+You just found a reason for staying an extra hour in bed, didn’t you?

-Within 3 days after sex, men are likely to masturbate and are even more likely to do so within 2 days before the next time they have sex.
+Within 3 days of having sex, men are likely to masturbate and are even more likely to do so within 2 days before the next time they have sex.

-According to a study, masturbation-induced orgasms increase the number of natural killer cells (type of WBCs) in men.
-12 This translates to a stronger immune system and better resistance to disease, including a pesky cold.
+According to a study, masturbation-induced orgasms increase the number of natural killer cells (type of WBCs) in men.12 This translates to a stronger immune system and better resistance to disease, including pesky colds.

 According to a Harvard study, men who ejaculated more than 21 times in a month were 33% less likely to develop prostate cancer than men who ejaculated 4–7 times a month.13

-Other studies have also supported the conclusion that increased ejaculation reduces risks of prostate cancer.
-1415 Though the mechanisms of this correlation are unclear, researchers hypothesize that with frequent ejaculation potential carcinogenic secretions in the prostate are secreted more regularly.16 Though these studies talk about ejaculation which includes sexual intercourse and not just masturbation, it’s good to know that you can take your health into your own hands.
+Other studies have also supported the conclusion that increased ejaculation reduces risks of prostate cancer.14 15 Though the mechanisms of this correlation are unclear, researchers hypothesize that with frequent ejaculation, potential carcinogenic secretions in the prostate are secreted more regularly.16 Though these studies talk about ejaculation that includes sexual intercourse and not just masturbation, it’s good to know that you can take your health into your own hands.